TO GET AN ARIZONA CITY BUILDING PERMIT… OR NOT?

 If you were buying this home, would you, as the buyer, want to know the work was permitted and built to code?
-Don’t you think your buyer (when you eventually decide to sell) is just like you… with the same concerns you would have?
+Don’t you think your buyer (when you eventually decide to sell) is just like you… with the same concerns, you would have?

-Many homeowners don’t think, or are unwilling to invest the time, to talk with the city building inspection and code compliance department to learn what work should be permitted before they get a contractor to bid the work.
+Many homeowners don’t think or are unwilling to invest the time, to talk with the city building inspection and code compliance department to learn what work should be permitted before they get a contractor to bid the work.
 They expect the licensed contractor to determine what work should be permitted and include the cost of the permit/inspection in the cost of the job.
 Homeowners are relieved if the contractor says no permits are needed (i.e. less cost and/or less delay to complete).
 They may not consider the contractor could have an ulterior motive for making that statement – such as being able to not bid code-compliant work so their bid is lower than other contractors.
 If a homeowner didn’t talk to the building inspection department, they won’t know what work requires a permit.

-Being licensed does not mean the contractor always uses good judgement.
-Having the work permitted, means the building inspector is looking out for you.
+Being licensed does not mean the contractor always uses good judgment.
+Having the work permitted means the building inspector is looking out for you.
 A licensed contractor, who only got a permit to add an electrical sub panel, thought the home would be more appealing with an open floor plan and removed interior walls without determining if the walls were load bearing.
 When the ceiling started to sag, they scrambled to replace the supporting interior walls they had just torn out.
 I saw a trench had been cut in the foundation for a dishwasher drain line to be added.
 No permit.
 No check on the pitch of the drain line… and no building inspection.
 Waiting for building inspections adds time to the job, but they ensure the work is done properly to code.

 I have seen patio covers nailed or bolted to roof truss tails, rather than firmly bolted to the exterior wall.
 No thought was given to the pitch of the covered patio or wind shear loads or proper anchoring of the support posts.
 Imagine the problems a dust devil could cause!